bfonta/DarkMatter/README.md

 h.get_halos()
 h.get_subhalos()
 ```
-where the last two line retrieve all the available halos and subhalos, respectively.
+where the last two lines retrieve all the available halos and subhalos, respectively.

+Please consider contributing to this package with your own code.
+I will be glad to review any pull request.

 **Acknowledgements**